anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 According to tradition, Simon and Jude worked together as evangelists and were martyred together.

 * **Ephesians 2.19-22** speaks of the church as being 'built upon the foundation of the apostles and prophets, with Christ Jesus himself as the cornerstone'. **Isaiah 28.14-16** has God speaking of 'a foundation stone, a tested stone, a precious cornerstone, a sure foundation'. **Psalm 119.89-96** reflects the theme of foundations: the Lord's word 'stands firm', the Lord has 'established the earth', and the Lord's 'judgements stand firm'.
-* **John 15.17-27** reflects Simon and Jude's calling, by speaking of persecution and of Jesus' command to his disciples to 'testify'.
+* **John 15.17-27** (see BCP) reflects Simon and Jude's calling, by speaking of persecution and of Jesus' command to his disciples to 'testify'.

 ## Andrew the Apostle (30 November)